Dr Sarah McLusky

 (email at firstname.lastname@example.org)

-I have been working in science communication, outreach and education since 1999.
-Having discovered early on that a well-designed activity could literally make people faint, I went on to develop and manage education and engagement programmes, most recently as a regional manager for the Royal Society of Chemistry (2014-15) and previously at SETPOINT North East, University of Teesside (2002-06) and Life Science Centre (2000-02).
+I have been working in public engagement, outreach and education since 1999.
+Previous roles have included managing education and engagement programmes for the Royal Society of Chemistry (2014-15), SETPOINT North East, University of Teesside (2002-06) and Life Science Centre (2000-02).

 - McLusky, S.R., Bennett, M.H., Beale, M.H., Lewis, M.J., Gaskin, P. & Mansfield, J.W.
 (1999).
 Cell wall alterations and localized accumulation of feruloyl-3′-methoxytyramine in onion epidermis at sites of attempted penetration by Botrytis allii are associated with actin polarisation, peroxidase activity and suppression of flavonoid biosynthesis.
 The Plant Journal 17(5): 523-534.

 - McLusky, S (2014).
 Making the Right Moves.
 Science in School (28): 46-49.

 - McLusky, S., Malagrida, R. & Valverde, L. (2013).
 The genetics of obesity: a lab activity.
 Science in School (26): 25-31.

 - McLusky, S. & Sessa, R. (2015).
 Making it count: increasing the impact of climate change and food security education programmes.
 Food and Agriculture Organisation of the United Nations.